rust-embedded/discovery/src/09-clocks-and-timers/README.md

 - Continuous mode: After an update event, the timer will start counting again.
 - One pulse mode: After an update event, the timer will stop.

-How long lasts this "tick"?
-It's determined by the APB1 clock and th
+How long does this "tick" last?
+That's determined by the APB1 clock and the counter and prescaler settings.

-TIM registers - Section 22.4 - Page 681 - Reference Manual
+TIM6/TIM7 registers - Section 22.4 - Page 681 - Reference Manual.

 Initialization is as usual: power up the peripheral then configure it.

 - Use `TIM7EN` in `RCC::APB1ENR` to power up the peripheral.

-- `TIM7::CR1` the configuration register.
+- `TIM7::CR1`, the configuration register.

-- `TIM7::PSC` the prescaler register.
+- `TIM7::PSC`, the prescaler register.

-- `TIM7::ARR` the auto-reload register
+- `TIM7::ARR`, the auto-reload register.

-- `TIM7::CNT` the counter register
+- `TIM7::CNT`, the counter register.

-- `TIM7::SR` the status register, indicates if an update event has occurred
+- `TIM7::SR`, the status register, indicates if an update event has occurred.

-- `TIM7::EGR` the event generation register.
-Can be used to generate an update event.
+- `TIM7::EGR`, the event generation register.
+Can be used to generate an update. event.

 The catch: the auto-reload register is buffered.
 When you write to it, it won't